 A lifestyle clause is different than the other common clauses found in prenuptial agreements because it is not focused on a financial aspect of the marital relationship.
 Instead, it is focused on behavior of the soon-to-be spouses.
 However, there may be financial penalties based on these behaviors.
 The most common so-called lifestyle clauses are infidelity and social media clauses.

-An infidelity clause generally states that if one of the parties cheats on the other during the marriage that they will be subject to some type of penalty, such as a financial penalty of a certain amount of money or a denial of spousal support if divorce occurs.
+An infidelity clause in a Massachusetts prenuptial agreement generally states that if one of the parties cheats on the other during the marriage that they will be subject to some type of penalty, such as a financial penalty of a certain amount of money or a denial of spousal support if divorce occurs.

 A social media clause generally establishes guidelines for what types of social media comments and activities the spouses can and cannot participate in during the marriage, such as not interacting with others through direct messages, not talking negatively about their spouse on social media profiles, or not posting certain types of content on these platforms.
 If one of the spouses breaks these rules, he or she may be subject to financial penalties.